pachyderm/pachyderm/doc/docs/2.0.x/deploy-manage/deploy/helm_install.md

 The package manager [Helm](https://helm.sh/docs/intro/install/#helm){target=_blank} is the authoritative deployment method for Pachyderm.

 !!!
 Reminder
-    **Pachyderm services are exposed on the cluster internal IP (ClusterIP) instead of each node’s IP (Nodeport)**.
-These changes do not apply to LOCAL Helm installations (i.e. Services are still accessible through Nodeports on Local installations)
+    **Pachyderm services are exposed on the cluster internal IP (ClusterIP) instead of each node’s IP (Nodeport)** except for LOCAL Helm installations (i.e. Services are still accessible through Nodeports on Local installations).

 This page gives a high level view of the steps to follow to install Pachyderm using Helm.
 Find our chart on [Artifacthub](https://artifacthub.io/packages/helm/pachyderm/pachyderm){target=_blank} or in our [GitHub repository](https://github.com/pachyderm/pachyderm/tree/master/etc/helm/pachyderm){target=_blank}.

 !!!
 Important "Before your start your installation process."
-      - Refer to our generic ["Helm Install"](./helm_install.md) page for more information on  how to install and get started with `Helm`.
+      - Refer to this generic page for more information on  how to install and get started with `Helm`.
       - Read our [infrastructure recommendations](../ingress/).
 You will find instructions on setting up an ingress controller, a load balancer, or connecting an Identity Provider for access control.
       - If you are planning to install Pachyderm UI.
 Read our [Console deployment](../console/) instructions.
-Note that, unless your deployment is `LOCAL` (i.e., on a local machine for development only, for example, on Minikube or Docker Desktop), the deployment of Console requires the set up on an Ingress and the activation of authentication.
+Note that, unless your deployment is `LOCAL` (i.e., on a local machine for development only, for example, on Minikube or Docker Desktop), the deployment of Console requires the set up of an Ingress and the activation of authentication.
 ## Install
 ### Prerequisites
 1. Install [`Helm`](https://helm.sh/docs/intro/install/){target=_blank}.